…with gratitude in your hearts sing psalms, hymns, and spiritual songs to God.

 - used for concerts and recitals

-- electronic organ and grand piano gifted by previous Organist
+- grand piano in the choir vestry, gifted by previous Organist

-Musical resources are drawn from a range of publications as well as chant psalm settings by the Director of Music and various contemporary worship songs.
+Musical resources are drawn from a range of publications as well as various contemporary worship songs and chant psalm settings by the Director of Music.